roman-milk/roman-milk.github.io/a-blackmail-tale.md

  ----------

  How crazy can things get?
 If you're enjoying the story, please vote.
-Report_Story #1